Tarnage/CITS3002-Project/docs/README.md

     1. a single textfile named team.txt containing the names and student number of your project's team members (even if completed individually),
     2. a single PDF file named report.pdf, and
-    3. three subdirectories of source-code named server, client-c, and client-p.
+    3. three subdirectories of source-code named rakeserver, rake-c, and rake-p.

-- Your project submission must include a report of no more than 3 A4 PDF pages describing (ideally with diagrams) the protocol you have designed and developed for all communication between your client and server programs and, with the use of an example, 'walk-through' the execution sequence employed to compile and link an multi-file program.
+- Your project submission must include a report of no more than 3 A4 PDF pages describing (ideally with diagrams and examples):
+    - the protocol you have designed and developed for all communication between your client and server programs and,
+    - a 'walk-through' the execution sequence employed to compile and link an multi-file program and,
+    - the conditions under which remote compilation and linking appears to perform better (faster) than just using your local machine.

 #